microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Walkthrough/Challenge5/solution.md

-# Walkthrough Task 1 Challenge 5 - Configure the on premises Fileserver
+# Walkthrough Challenge 5 - Configure the on premises Fileserver

 ## Prerequisites
 This walkthrogh assumes that you have created the VMs like described in [Challenge 1](../../Readme.md#challenge-1---first-virtual-machines-on-azure-stack-hci).